dyarawilliams/100-days-of-code/r1-log.md

 ### R1D66
 Completed 87% of Basic Javascript on freeCodeCamp site.
 Also installed git, and played around with arrays and objects had some trouble but it will get better.

+### R1D67
+Studied Arrow functions in javascript which was a homework assignment from 100Devs bootcamp, made a few arrow functions to understand how they work.